preritdas/allocator/README.md

 [![asciicast](https://asciinema.org/a/TnfhUOXlBAekAipzF8dVJ4Qql.svg)](https://asciinema.org/a/TnfhUOXlBAekAipzF8dVJ4Qql)

 A couple notes about the recording:
-- It's not necessary to manually remove __pycache__, readme-content, etc. Re-cloning and moving the files as I did afterwards will override these with updated source code.
-It's a good idea to remove and rebuild venv however, because dependencies may have changed.
+- The way I protected the configuration files while removing the rest was far too manually involved.
+The extglob shell option provides a much sleeker method of achieving the same outcome (see commands in the [redeployment](#redeployment) section).
 - I tried re-cloning the repository into the root directory, which caused an error because the folder from the original clone existed.
 The solution, as shown afterwards, is to clone into the current "allocator" folder, then move all contents from the nested "allocator" to the current directory with `mv allocator/* .`.

 ### Redeployment

-The best way to upgrade and redeploy Allocator while maintaining your original config and keys is to execute the commands in the script below in order, _in Allocator's directory_.
+The best way to upgrade and redeploy Allocator while maintaining your original config and keys is to execute the commands in the script below in order, _in Allocator's directory_ (the commands involve using `sudo rm -rf`, a highly dangerous deletion command, if you're not in the correct directory).
 Before you begin, make sure you enable the extglob shell option.

 ```bash
 mkdir protected